rtivadar/aath0.github.io/_posts/2018-04-19-atp-tennis-analysis-2006-2015-what-makes-the-greats-so-great.md

 Not surpisingly, what makes a tennis player great is to win often, and to win consistently.

 In the remainder of this post, I'll be analysis and discussing some specifics about these great players and what allows them to win often and consistently.
 I'll be looking at some more specific statistics, as well as trends over time.
-Finally, I'll look at average match time for the first few rounds of a Major to see if any of these players play particularly short matches early on in a Major (as thus save energy).
+Finally, I'll look at average match time for the first few rounds of a Major to see if any of these players play particularly short matches early on in a Major.

 ---